 Some people are saying that they have been importing for years and there was never a compliance problem before.
 I would like to group it in risk management if good luck accompanies all along the way of importing, it will just be fine.

-How to deal with the product regulations, certificates, standards and compliance?
+How to deal with product regulations, certificates, standards, and compliance?

 A. Where – the “go-to” options for compliance information